unipartdigital/udes-open/addons/udes_api/README.md

 HTTP Method: GET
 ```

-Check if a package is in use and hence compatible with the stock picking.
+Check that a package is not in use and hence is compatible with the stock picking.

 * @param id - the id of the stock.picking to check.
 * @param package_name - string with the name of the package.